Here’s how it works

-Send your friend’s details to us via the Carers portal
+Send your friend’s details to us via the Carers portal.
+You get a £25* voucher if your friend is invited to a face to face interview

-You get £300* when the referred friend successfully completes our Induction training and has been cleared for work
+You receive a further £225* when your referred friend successfully completes our Induction training and has been cleared for work

-Good news for your friend: they get £250* if they complete Grey Matter and pass probation within 16 weeks
+Good news for your friend: they get £250* if they complete their Care Certificate and pass probation within 16 weeks

 In April 2019, The Good Care Group became the only provider dedicated to live-in care to achieve an ‘Outstanding’ rating in all five categories of the CQC inspection.